MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

+The normalized importance weights \(\alpha_i\) for each branch are then obtained using the softmax function, ensuring that the weights are non-negative and sum to 1, thus providing an interpretable probability distribution over the branches~\cite{bishop2006pattern, goodfellow2016deep}:

+where \(\alpha_i\) denotes the contribution of the \(i\)-th branch to the final representation.
+Finally, the output of the soft-attention mechanism, denoted by \(\textbf{x}_{attn}\), is computed as the weighted sum of the input vectors:

+This formulation allows the model to dynamically adjust the contributions of each input modality, ensuring that the resulting multimodal representation captures both temporal and cross-modal dependencies effectively.
+Such an approach is particularly advantageous in our scenario, where the input branches represent different temporal aspects of the same phenomenon, including historical \ac{pv} production and weather data, as well as future weather forecasts. \bb

-The input branches are conceptually different as they observe the phenomenon at different points in time.
-Indeed, while the production history and weather data observe the history of the phenomenon, the weather forecasts observe the future and have a dimensionality equal to the number of timestamps to be predicted.
-To account for this, we use a multi-level fusion approach, fusing learned information from the previous stages at multiple levels of abstraction.
-Hence, since the two historical sequences (\ac{pv} production and weather) are temporally correlated, we fused them at the first fusion level.
-The resulting vector is then processed through a fully connected module consisting of a dropout regularisation layer~\cite{srivastava2014dropout} and a dense layer with ReLU as an activation function.
-This hidden vector is then concatenated at a higher level of abstraction with the weather forecast representation from the dense interpolation layer.
-The joint representation is then fed to another fully connected module with a dropout layer and a dense layer with ReLU as an activation function.
-The final output module comprises a dropout layer and a linear layer with an output size equal to the number of timestamps to be predicted \(step_{out}\) and with a Sigmoid activation function.
-In our case, we aim to predict the 24-hour \ac{pv} production, so \(step_{out} = 24\).
+Given that the input modalities observe the phenomenon at distinct points in time, with the historical data capturing past events and the weather forecasts looking ahead, we implement a multi-level fusion approach to integrate information at varying levels of abstraction (black block in~\autoref{fig:architecture}).
+At the first fusion level, the two temporally correlated sequences, \ac{pv} production history and weather history, are fused using the soft-attention mechanism previously described (orange block in~\autoref{fig:architecture}).
+The resulting fused vector is then processed through a fully connected module consisting of a dropout regularization layer~\cite{srivastava2014dropout} and a dense layer with ReLU as an activation function.
+At the second fusion level, this hidden intermediate representation is then fused with the weather forecast representation from the dense interpolation layer using another soft-attention mechanism (yellow block in~\autoref{fig:architecture}).
+This joint representation is subsequently processed by a fully connected module comprising a dropout layer and a dense layer with ReLU activation, resulting in the unified multimodal representation denoted as:

+which serves as the input to the prediction head described in~\autoref{sec:pred}.
+This hierarchical scheme allows the model to progressively integrate historical and forecast information while retaining the most informative features from each modality.